 DCF allows phone interviews.
 Phone interviews are now being used for TANF cash and SNAP food assistance.

-Emergency allotments issued.
-DCF automatically supplemented or will supplement SNAP allotments of current recipients up to the maximum for a household’s size for (March 2020 -March 2021).
-DCF says that households who normally receive their monthly allotment between the 1st and 10th in March will receive the monthly maximum allotment on about the 11th.
+Emergency allotments (EA) issued.
+DCF will automatically supplement SNAP allotments of current recipients up to the maximum for a household’s size for July 2021.
+DCF says that households who normally receive their monthly allotment between the 1st and 7th in July will receive the monthly maximum allotment on about the 8th.
 All other families can expect additional benefits to be included as a part of their regularly scheduled benefit allotment.
-New recipients will receive additional benefits within two weeks of being approved.
-FNS’ approval for March will be posted here.
+FNS’ approval for July is posted here.

 Effective April 2021, USDA has announced that additional EA benefits will be provided not only to households who were not already receiving the maximum amount for a household of their size but also to households that had not received at least $95 per month in increased benefits through emergency allotments during the pandemic.
 Benefit levels will remain unchanged for households that have been receiving increased payments of at least $95 per month.
 Floridians stand to gain an increase of $280 million in total additional benefits in May 2021 alone.

 SNAP benefits increased by 15 percent through September 2021.
 Floridians who participate in SNAP to put food on the table will be getting a temporary 15 percent supplement to SNAP under COVID relief passed by Congress and extended by the American Rescue Plan Act through September 2021.